How To Make Popovers

-Perfect for picnics, school lunches, or a quick snack, these little guys are da’ bomb.
+These are perfect for picnics, school lunches, or a quick snack, these little guys are da’ bomb.
 They’re cute and they pack a big punch.
 Just about anything made with a popover has got my stamp of approval.
 Below is a short video that’ll walk you through it step by step.

-With popovers, you’ve got crazy explosions on a minuscule level happening.
+With popovers, you’ve got crazy explosions happening on a minuscule level.
 They’re like baby hot air balloons in your oven.
-Because you’ve let the batter rest, the gluten has had an opportunity to become elastic and when the batter hits the hot pan and goes in a moist oven, giant air bubbles form make the “magic” happen.
+Because you’ve let the batter rest, the gluten has had an opportunity to become elastic and when the batter hits the hot pan and goes in a moist oven, giant air bubbles form making the “magic” happen.

 Do you really need a recipe for a sandwich?
 It’s more assembly process than a recipe.
 Once you have your popovers and you haven’t eaten them all straight out of the oven, use the remainders for these Mini Roast Beef Sandwiches (Some assembly required).